suffolklibraries/sljekyll/events-activities/suffolk-writes/index.md

 <div class="{% include /c/generic-panel.html %}">

-  <p><a href="/news/suffolk-libraries-celebrates-suffolk-day/">Enter our Suffolk-themed writing competition for the chance to be published in a special Suffolk Writes eBook compilation</a></p>
+  <p><a class="blue" href="/events-activities/suffolk-writes/suffolk-day-competition/">Enter our Suffolk-themed writing competition for the chance to be published in a special Suffolk Writes eBook compilation</a></p>

 </div>